christiangemesi/bachelorarbeit/README.md

 ### Order Status

 When a user orders a box, a new order record will be created in the database.
 An order refers always to one theme box.
 Each order has a status.
-There are 5 different statuses: new, ready, running, returned and closed.
+There are 6 different statuses: new, ready, running, returned, closed and cancelled.
 In the following image, we can see the sequence from the order statuses.
 Those statuses are recorded in German in the database.

 ![status_diagram](https://gitlab.fhnw.ch/nick.koch/ThekRe/raw/develop/images_readme/status_diagram.png)